 This relates to Spouse Visa English Requirement: language test and exemptions in the light of Appendix FM for Family Members of the Immigration Rules.
 Accordingly, covers the following topics:

-- UK spouse visa English test requirements
+- UK spouse visa English language requirements: FAQs

 UK spouse visa English language requirements: FAQs